guypersonalgithub/create-from-scratch/TODOs/AnimationWrapper/leftovers.md

-- Clean the AnimationWrapper file from unnecessary code.
-- Add an on unmount cleaning behavior in order to clear remaining animations.
+- Add an isLocal hook to a package, as the initial animation on load gets canceled due to the animation clearing function on unmount and dev mode rendering twice.